Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: Sturm--Liouville equations without potential: singular

-Therefore we can apply the results from the previous sections to the Hamiltonian from \eqref{A234}.
+Therefore we can apply the results from Part~I to the Hamiltonian $H$.
 Using the connection between \eqref{A208} and \eqref{A30} we can show that regularized boundary values of solutions of \eqref{A208} exist at $a$.
 Denote by $\NSL{\lambda}$ the set of all solutions of the Sturm--Liouville equation \eqref{A208}.

 \begin{theorem}[\textbf{Regularized boundary values}]\thlab{A220} Let $(p;w)\in\KSL$ with $\dom(p;w)=(a,b)$ and set $\Delta\defeq\DeltaSL(p,w)$.
 Then, for $x_0\in(a,b)$, the following statements hold. \begin{enumerate}[{\rm(i)}] \item For each $\lambda\in\bb C$ and each solution $\psi\in\NSL{\lambda}$ the boundary value